asyncapi/cli/README.md

 <!-- tocstop -->

 ## Installation
-Learn how to install the AsyncAPI CLI from the [installation guide](/docs/installation.md).
+Learn how to install the AsyncAPI CLI by following the instructions in the [installation guide](/docs/installation.md).

 ## Usage
 The [usage guide](/docs/usage.md) provides information about different ways to use the CLI.